JoeRahi/Quadrotor-NMPC-Obstacle-Avoidance/README.md

 ## ⚖️ License

-This project is released under the MIT License – see LICENSE for details.
+This project is released under the MIT License.